-The amount of R20 000 received by Resident Company B representing the issue of capitalisation shares by Foreign Company A does not constitute a foreign dividend since the issue of capitalisation shares is excluded from the definition of "foreign dividend" in section 1(1) in paragraph (iii).
-The amount of R20 000 also does not constitute a foreign return of capital, since it is excluded in paragraph (ii) from the definition of "foreign return of capital" in section 1(1).
+The amount of R20 000 received by Resident Company B representing the issue of capitalisation shares by Foreign Company A does not constitute a foreign dividend, since the issue of capitalisation shares is excluded from the definition of "foreign dividend" in section 1(1) in paragraph (iii).
+The amount of R20 000 also does not constitute a foreign return of capital, since it is excluded under paragraph (ii) of the definition of that term in section 1(1).